 I think following this sentence authors should give a brief explanation of the consistency and diversity in this line of research before moving on to explain that only a few studies have looked at relationships between musical features, visual imagery and emotions.

-‘variables which are tempo, pitch, and musical texture(solo vs group).
-Many cross-modal studies have studied the relation between music and visual stimuli yet visual density has not been studied to our knowledge.Is there any reason authors decided not to include pitch and musical texture in their associations?
+‘variables which are tempo and rhythm complexity.

+Is there any reason authors decided not to include pitch and musical texture in their associations?

 The figure on page 3 is missing a number and figure description.